 If you’re looking to honeymoon in the Maldives or Bora Bora, you’ll no doubt have considered staying at the many glamorous properties such as the Conrad Maldives, Conrad Bora Bora Nui, or the Waldorf Astoria Maldives Ithaafushi.

-Hilton Honors doesn’t publish an award chart, but most of their top-tier properties go for at most 95,000 points per night for a standard room – with the exception of the Waldorf Astoria in the Maldives (and in Los Cabos), which goes for 120,000 points per night.
+Hilton Honors doesn’t publish an award chart, but most of their top-tier properties go for at most 95,000 points per night for a standard room – with the exception of the Waldorf Astoria hotels in the Maldives or Los Cabos, which can go for up to 120,000–150,000 points per night on peak dates.

-Compared to the cash rates of US$1,500+ per night (plus taxes) at these properties, redeeming points is obviously a screaming deal.
+Compared to the cash rates of US$2,000+ per night (plus taxes) at these properties, redeeming points is obviously a screaming deal.

-At places like this, you’d also likely want to squeeze maximum value out of your points by taking advantage of the Fifth Night Free benefit, which would bring the effective price down to 76,000 points per night (or 96,000 points per night at Waldorf).
+At places like this, you’d also likely want to squeeze maximum value out of your points by taking advantage of the Fifth Night Free benefit, which would bring the effective price down to 76,000 points per night for most of Hilton’s top hotels (or 96,000–120,000 points per night at the Waldorf Astoria Maldives).

 The trickiest part may actually lie in finding the hotly-contested standard room availability at these resorts, especially if you’re looking to take advantage of the Fifth Night Free benefit.